kraflab/umapinfo/docs/spec.md

 ### LevelPic
 `levelpic = "graphic"`
 Specifies the patch that is used on the status screen for 'entering' and 'finished'.
-This can be omitted, in that case the levelname will be printed with the HUD font.

 ### Next
 `next = "mapname"`